MicrosoftDocs/azure-media-services/media-services/latest/tracks-concept.md

 1. Translate or otherwise edit the VTT or TTML file, and save copies for:
     1. A track for an additional language with descriptive text to meet accessibility requirements.
     1. A track for additional text for director's commentary.
+1. IMPORTANT: You must add the language designator to the VTT header for the correct language to be displayed in the client player.
+For example:
+    ```
+    WEBVTT
+    Language: en-us
+    ```
 1. Upload the video to Media Services
 1. Create a transform and job to encode the video.
 1. Upload the additional text tracks.